yanneta/bbai_deep_learning/HWs/HW1/hw_1c.md

 ### 3. Effect of Hidden Layer Size

 Fix the learning rate to the best value found above.
-Now investigate how the size of the hidden layer (`M`) affects model performance.
+Now investigate how the size of the hidden layer affects model performance.

 Train models with the following hidden sizes: